 4. Connect Plus

 Connect Plus is an online version of WordPress that is used by some teachers.
 It replaces an older system named Connect.
-A Connect Plus site can be created for teachers on request, but is not provided automatically.
-It is generally a good idea for a teacher to know how to use WordPress in order to use Connect Plus.
+A Connect Plus site can be created for teachers or teams on request, but is not provided automatically.
+It is generally a good idea for a teacher to know how to use WordPress in order to use Connect Plus, because there is no official staff development available for learning WordPress.

 If you have any questions or if you would like to request a Connect Plus site, please email firstname.lastname@example.org or email@example.com.